biertisch/get_next_line/README.md

 ![C](https://img.shields.io/badge/language-C-blue.svg)

 ### Overview
 C function that returns a line read from a file descriptor.

-This project is part of the 42 curriculum and designed to integrate with a custom [**libft**](https://github.com/biertisch/libft).
+Part of the 42 curriculum and designed to integrate with a custom [**libft**](https://github.com/biertisch/libft).

 ---
 ### Features